 Rosa ‘Rambling Rector’

-‘Rambling Rector’ is a very vigorous rambler, bearing large clusters of scented, semi-double, creamy-white flowers all summer.
+‘Rambling Rector’ is an extremely vigorous rambler, bearing large clusters of scented, semi-double, creamy-white flowers all summer.
 These are followed by small red hips.
 It’s more tolerant of shade than many roses.

 Rosa ‘Kew Rambler’

 Rosa ‘Kew Rambler’ has masses of pink flowers with a white centre, resembling wild roses.
-The flowers, borne in trusses, have a strong, musk scent; these are followed by orange hips in autumn.
-It is more tolerant of shade than many roses.
+The flowers, borne in trusses, have a strong, musk scent, and are followed by orange hips in autumn.
+It’s more tolerant of shade than many roses.